fellowchrononaut/IMU_Stick_For_PS5/omar/README.md

 # README

-The first objective of this sidequest is to figure out how to interface a microcontroller to the PS5 expansion port using a digital potentiometer.
+The objective of this sidequest is to figure out how to interface a microcontroller to the PS5 expansion port using a digital potentiometer and the Arduino IDE.

 ### Parts List